-It all centres around blind springs (called 'water domes' in USA).
-These are upward-moving seepages or flows of primary water - the by-product of chemical reactions deep within the earth, carrying nutrients and conducting geomagnetic and subtle energy upwards.
-Blind springs are crucial in deciding the geographical location of many ancient sites.
-They are sources of underground primary water distribution, and major ancient sites are always located on top of them.
+It all centres around blind springs ('water domes' in USA).
+These are upward-moving seepages or flows of primary water - the by-product of chemical reactions deep within the earth, carrying nutrients and conducting charged geomagnetic and subtle energy upwards.
+Blind springs are crucial in determining the location of major ancient sites, always located on top of them.

-But primary water, pressurised and pushed up from below, primary water rises through fissures, cracks and porous rocks, in small seepages, flows and sometimes underground streams.
-When such water hits an impervious layer of rock underground, or the fissure narrows, the rising water is compressed and it seeks roughly horizontal routes.
+But primary water, pressurised and pushed up from below, and not so voluminous, rises through fissures, cracks and porous rocks, in small seepages, flows and underground streams.
+When it hits an impervious layer of rock, or the fissure narrows or becomes less porous, the rising water is compressed, then to seek other, more horizontal routes.

 Boscawen menhir, near Boscawen-ûn